 Both nature and nurture affect human obesity.
 For some people, and for some populations, the genetic tendency to become obese is not fulfilled because of their environment, the circumstances of their lives.
 But when those circumstances change, the genetic potential may be realised quickly, and lead to the medical issues that follow from obesity.
 An example that starkly illustrates this comes from the sunbaked desert south of Phoenix, Arizona.… Read the rest “The Gila River People, Victims of Modernity”

-There’s a great new book about vitamin A, “Brilliance & Confusion: Saving Children’s Vision & Lives With Vitamin A”.
+There’s a great book about vitamin A, “Brilliance & Confusion: Saving Children’s Vision & Lives With Vitamin A”.
 Okay, I confess.
-It’s my own book, which I’ve just published.
+It’s my own book a couple of years ago.
 Vitamin A was discovered in 1913, but it has continued to provide surprises since.
 The most important of these is that it isn’t essential just for vision, which is what most people know about it.
 Rather, it is needed to maintain many functions necessary for health, and life itself.… Read the rest “A Great New Book”

-Tens of thousands of grocery store items play up the fact that they are “reduced-fat”, reflecting both the US government’s advice about eating less fat, and our concerns about becoming overweight or obese.
-Our food-shopping habits have changed over the past fifty years, as warnings were posted by the American Heart Association, the US department of Agriculture’s Food Guides, and other agencies that became alarmed at the risk posed by fats, particularly of the ‘saturated” type, for heart disease and other medical problems.… Read the rest “The big fat myth”
+Tens of thousands of grocery store items play up the fact that they are “reduced-fat”, reflecting both the government’s advice about eating less fat, and our concerns about becoming overweight or obese.
+Our food-shopping habits have changed over the past fifty years, as warnings were posted by the American Heart Association, Department of Agriculture Food Guides, and other agencies that became alarmed at the risk posed by fats, particularly of the ‘saturated” type, for heart disease and other medical problems.… Read the rest “The big fat myth”